salah3x/most-starred-github-repos/README.md

 ## Further help

 To get more help on the Ionic CLI use `ionic help` or go check out the [Ionic CLI README](https://ionicframework.com/docs/cli).

+To get started with firebase go to the [firebase console](https://console.firebase.google.com/) and create your first project.

+To get more information about firebase cli use `firebase --help` or visit [the official docs](https://firebase.google.com/docs/cli/).

 ---